 So consciousness is a subjective-experiential phenomenon, and as such it cannot be completely described in the material terms of our scientific picture of reality—as nothing but atoms, molecules, and cells in the pattern of a body and brain over time—because what we know consciousness to be from the ‘inside’, from having it, is clearly not that.

 What could it mean then for consciousness to be an “illusion”?
 Well, we normally regard something—say an object of visual perception—as an illusion if your perception of it is somehow a misinterpretation of its actual nature; if the way it seems to be to you is different from the way it actually is.
-So, in the case of consciousness, one might say it is an illusion if your perception of it is a misinterpretation of its actual nature; if the way that consciousness seems to be to you is different from what it actually is.
+So, in the case of consciousness, we might say it is an illusion if your perception of it is a misinterpretation of its actual nature; if the way that consciousness seems to be to you is different from what it actually is.
 For example, maybe your consciousness really just is atoms, molecules, and cells in the pattern of your body and brain over time, and it only seems to you that there is ‘something that it is like to be your brain and body’.

 But hold the phone: How can consciousness “seem” to be like something that it’s not, without the “seeming” being an instance of consciousness (of subjective experience) itself?
 An advocate for illusionism about consciousness might respond that the “seeming” is an illusion, too.
 But then this leads to an infinite regress—he would have to say that ‘it only seems to seem to you that consciousness is this subjective-experiential thing that it’s like to be your body and brain’, which raises the original question again and again ad infinitum.
 As Harris correctly says,